 For anyone who doesn't know my research, I'm looking into stereo vision algorithms in an underwater camera array.
 What I'm hoping to do is a rough scene reconstruction that has improved results over blindly using an existing stereo algorithm.

-a DMA context for the purposes of streaming.
-That means, if you have a firewire
+only lock down/release a DMA context for the purposes of streaming.
+That means, if you have a

 So how do we grab a synchronized set of images using this knowledge?
 Well this is only applicable to the Grasshopper line of cameras since they have an on-board framebuffer that you can control.
 Here's what we do:

 Place the cameras in "image hold" mode by setting bit 6 to 1 in the

 IMAGE_RETRANSMIT(0x12F8) register.
 This will store images on the camera.

 Power up the cameras by setting bit 31 to 1 using the

 Simply wait around long enough for the frame buffers to fill up